bruvellu/cephalic-furrow/3-text/furrow.md

 <!--This is higher but in the same order of magnitude of our reference bending rigidity, indicating that our model, albeit simple, still captures a parameter space consistent with direct measurements.-->

 Simulations at our reference bending rigidity regime reveal a correlation between increased compressive stresses and buckling instability.
-When both mitotic domains and germ band are present *in silico*, there is an increase in tissue compression that maximizes the number and speed of ectopic fold formation ({@fig:model-features}b,c).
+When both mitotic domains and germ band are present *in silico*, there is an increase in tissue compression that maximizes the number and speed of ectopic fold formation ({@fig:model-features}c,d).
 Similarly, we propose the mechanical instability in cephalic furrow mutants may be due to an increase in the compressive stresses at the head–trunk boundary, generated by the combined formation of mitotic domains and germ band extension during early gastrulation.

 ### Cephalic furrow formation prevents mechanical instability